Fire Roasted Corn Dip

 - 3 cloves garlic, minced

-- ½ lb. shredded spicy pepper cheese, like habanero cheddar or pepper-jack
+- ½ pound shredded spicy pepper cheese, like habanero cheddar or pepper-jack

 - ¼ cup chopped green onions